Setting up an Express + Typescript Server with Vue + Vite

 - We import the

-function from Vue's composition API to create reactive variables for managing the loading state (isLoading
+reffunction from Vue's composition API to create reactive variables for managing the loading state (isLoading) and the response message (message). - The

 - Any errors that occur during the request are caught and